princefishthrower/chrisfrew.in/src/pages/welp-i-did-it-i-quit/index.md

 So yes, any one or a combination of these will pay the bills.

 I realize, _none_ of these (or probably even a combination) will pay as high as my comfy logistic / warehousing full-time job.
 But I also realized over the past few months, _I don't give a damn about money!_ Sure, I could go the Mr. Money Mustache route and just keep truckin' away at my current job with a high savings rate, and become financially independent in 7-8 years.
 But to me, that's 7-8 years of sunk cost, working at albeit a decent, but ultimately where-I-don't-want-to-be job.
-If I spent those 7-8 years building out projects that first
+If I spent those 7-8 years building out projects that:

-1. Allow me enough income to survive, and
+1. Allow me enough income to survive

+and

 2. Are valuable projects that I value and believe make a difference in the world